Codesee-io/docs/docs/backend.md

+---
+hide:
+  - toc
+---
-If you'd like CodeSee to run on the backend, CodeSee needs to start recording immediately.
+If you'd like CodeSee to run on the backend, CodeSee needs to be configured to start recording immediately.
 This is how:

 Two options, either:

 - set the env variable `CODESEE_RECORD_ON_START` to `true`
 - use webpack's DefinePlugin (or similar) to set up a find-replace for `"CODESEE_RECORD_ON_START": "true"` or `"process.env.CODESEE_RECORD_ON_START": "true"`

 For example, on the command line: